History of Interior Alaska Green Star

 - Provided presentations about electronics recycling, composting, and other sustainability topics at local schools and other venues.
 In 2008, we made fifteen classroom presentations and reached 202 students.
 We also provide outreach and information about these topics at informational booths at the Tanana Valley State Fair and other events and venues throughout the community.

-As we begin 2012, we are proud of our new accomplishments and we look forward to continuing to expand our programs for the Fairbanks community.
+As we finish 2014, we are proud of our new accomplishments and we look forward to continuing to expand our programs for the Fairbanks community.
 Some of our goals for the coming year include:

-- Expand community participation in the Electronics Recycling program, especially from the business community
+- Continue expanding community participation in the Electronics Recycling program, especially from the business community

-- Publish a new edition of the Fairbanks Recycling Guide in the fall of 2012
+- Publish a new edition of the Fairbanks Recycling Guide in the summer of 2015

 - Expand our Educational Programs